 Chapters 13 to 17 of John's gospel cover Jesus' farewell discourse with his disciples.
 In 14:18-31 Jesus speaks of his going to the Father, which going enables the coming of the Holy Spirit, both to manifest Jesus again to his disciples and teach them all things.

 v22.
 Judas (not Iscariot - possibly the brother of James) is puzzled.
-He thought that Messiah would inevitably manifest (display / reaveal himself) in glory before all humanity.
-He therefore asks how it is that Messiah will only manifest himself to the disciples, and not the world.
+He thought that the Messiah would inevitably manifest (display / reveal himself) in glory before all humanity.
+He therefore asks how it is that the Messiah will only manifest himself to the disciples, and not the world.

 v23.
-Jesus' answer is that he (together with the Father) only manifests himself to (reveals himself in the sense of comes to, makes his home with, enters into a permanent intimate relationship with) those who love him and those who love him obey his teachings.
-Actually, loving and obeying mean much the same thing, and given the context of the gospel, "obey" (lit. "keep my word") means the same as "believes in", or "comes to" Jesus.
+Jesus' answer is that he (together with the Father) only manifests himself (reveals himself in the sense of comes to, makes his home with, enters into a permanent intimate relationship with) to those who love him and obey his teachings.
+Actually, loving and obeying (lit. "keep my word") mean much the same thing, and both are just another way of saying "believe in".
+So, Jesus only reveals himself to those who believe in him.

 v24.
-On the other hand, those who do not love Jesus, do not keep his words, do not believe, are rejecting, not just Jesus, but the Father, the source of the divine revelation in Christ.
+On the other hand, those who do not love Jesus, who do not keep his words, who do not believe, reject not just Jesus, but the Father, the source of the divine revelation in Christ.

 v25.
 In this final moment with his disciples, Jesus is able to teach them some very powerful truths.
 Yet, this is not the end of his teaching ministry.

 v28.
-Jesus' imminent departure has saddened the disciples, but as his going means a coming to the Father (a reunion with the Father), then it should fill them with joy.
+Jesus' imminent departure has saddened the disciples, but since his going means a coming to the Father (a reunion with the Father), then it should fill them with joy.

 v29.
 When the Spirit comes, then Jesus' words will be verified and the disciples will be filled with joy.

-A believer is not alone in the struggle of life.
+So, a believer is not alone in the struggle of life.
 The Spirit of Christ is beside us all the way, informing, directing and guiding.
-We are therefore, able to face life free from fear.
+We are therefore able to face life free from fear.
 Life may compound at times, but the path to glory is clearly before us because the Master leads us onward.
-Peace therefore surrounds us, even at moments of deepest loss.
-We can rest in the knowledge that Jesus is holding our hand.
+Even at moments of deepest loss his peace surrounds us.
+Let us rest in the knowledge that Jesus is holding our hand.

 1. How does Jesus show himself to disciples only?